 DANIEL 2 - INTERPRETATION ERRORS

-Errors in interpretation of the Daniel 2 statue are the norm in the Churches of God.
-Little original thought goes into the explanation of symbols, so what was taught in the past keeps on being repeated without question.
+Errors in interpretation of the Daniel 2 statue are common in the Churches of God.
+Unfortunately, very little new thought goes into the explanation of symbols, so what was taught in the past keeps on being repeated without question.

 Why are these particular empires represented by the statue?
 What makes them different from other empires?
 The simple answer is that they ruled over the land of Israel and specifically Jerusalem.

 Isaiah 13 is a prophecy about Babylon being defeated by the Medes.
 In verse 5 the word "eretz" is used twice.
 The RSV translation says "They (the Medes) come from a distant land (eretz)....... to destroy the whole earth (eretz)".
 This is confusing.
 The story is about Babylon being destroyed, and yet the RSV says "the whole earth".
 Look how the KJV renders it: "They come from a far country (eretz)........ to destroy the whole land (eretz)".
-The NIV likewise: "They come from faraway lands (eretz)...... to destroy the whole country (eretz)".
+And the NIV: "They come from faraway lands (eretz)...... to destroy the whole country (eretz)".

 We see that in just this one verse the same word is translated as earth, land, lands and country.